 Attend a neighborhood festival

 Neighborhood festivals are a great way to explore Seattle’s coolest neighborhoods and highlight local artists and vendors through free, family-friendly activities.
-The Sustainable Ballard Festival and Bothell Sustainamania (both Sept 28) celebrate sustainability through education and eco-conscious vendors.
+The Sustainable Ballard Festival (Sept 27) and Bothell Sustainamania (Sept 20) celebrate sustainability through education and eco-conscious vendors.

 Check out a music festival